How to Professionally Ask For an Update at Work: Tips + Examples

 Step #2: Avoid cliché corporate jargon

-Today, there’s hardly anything professionals dread more than a “Just checking in” message in their overflowing inbox.
+There’s hardly anything professionals dread more than a “Just checking in” message in their overflowing inbox.

+You risk sounding like someone using the lazy route to politeness while creating the opposite, insincere effect.
 In addition, these phrases add no value to either party and have no other effect than to prolong getting to the main point of your request.

 Example #1: What kind of phrases you shouldn’t use when formulating your update requests